-The table below shows the balance sheet as at 31 December 2023 on a FRS 102 basis, Solvency II basis and the adjustments to each line.
+The table below shows the balance sheet as at 31 December 2024 on an FRS 102 basis, Solvency II basis and the adjustments to each line.

 Details of the valuation changes are contained in the sections D.1 to D.5.